furathashem/magentoo/README.md

-# Magento E-commerce Project
+Magento Testing Project

-## Overview
+Overview

-This project is based on Magento platform for building an e-commerce website.
+This project is based on the Magento platform for an e-commerce website.

-## Purpose
-The goal of this project was to explore Magento structure, understand e-commerce workflows, and gain hands-on experience with a real-world system.
+---

+Testing Scope

+Manual testing was performed on the main functionalities of the system:

+- Login functionality
+- Add to Cart process
+- Checkout process

+---

+Test Cases

+Test cases were designed and executed to validate system behavior.

+You can find them in:

+- test-cases.md

+---

+Bug Reports

+Bugs were identified and documented during testing.

+You can find them in:

+- bug-reports.md

+---

+What I Learned

+- Writing and executing test cases
+- Identifying and reporting bugs
+- Understanding e-commerce workflows
+- Improving system quality through testing

+---

-## Technologies
+Technologies

 - Magento
 - PHP
 - MySQL

-## What I Learned
-- Understanding large-scale system architecture
-- Working with e-commerce platforms
-- Basic customization and configuration
-- Debugging and exploring system behavior
+---

-## Note
+Note

-This project is for learning purposes and experimentation with Magento framework.
+This project is for learning purposes and focuses on software testing.